ChengxinYan/chengxinyan.github.io/content/authors/admin/_index.md

 ## About Me

 Hi!
 My name is Chengxin, and I am a Ph.D. candidate in Probability and Mathematical Statistics at the School of Mathematical Sciences, Nankai University.
-My research interests include stochastic calculus/processes, stochastic differential equations (SDEs) and stochastic partial differential equations (SPDEs), stochastic optimazation, mathematical finance, and operations management.
+My research interests encompass stochastic calculus and processes, stochastic differential equations (SDEs), stochastic partial differential equations (SPDEs), stochastic optimization, mathematical finance, and operations management.
-In the past few years I have been mainly engaged in theoretical research on SDEs and SPDEs, and now I am committed to applying stochastic techniques to operations management.
+Over the past few years, my work has primarily focused on the theoretical aspects of SDEs and SPDEs.
+Currently, I am dedicated to applying stochastic techniques to enhance operations management.
 For more information about my academic publications, please refer to my curriculum vitae (CV).